The big difference in sustainability made by small companies on the Phi Phi Islands

 Blue View Divers is promoting local people to dive by offering free scuba diving to Thai locals.
 They have certified many local people to become divers even some of them up to working as dive professionals.
 Currently they have a Thai instructor working for them and another one taking courses and doing his advanced course at the moment.

 I hope by now you have an idea about solutions to a more sustainable and environmental conscious approach as a dive centre or traveller.
 You don´t have to have a huge recycling station or all these awards to be involved to get started.
 I think the example of Blue View Divers in this article shows you a lot of examples of how you can already help by doing small things.
-But who knows you feel so good about serving the community and environment in this way that slowly you become a dive center with a similar concept, where-ever you are in the world.
+But who knows you feel so good about serving the community and environment in this way that slowly you become a dive center with a similar concept, wherever you are in the world.
 I´m aware that dive centers are busy business but there are always solutions like working together with organisations or getting a volunteer to help you.
 If we all take small steps, we could make a big difference for the oceans and our dear friends living in the oceans.
 The plastic and garbage nowadays is a big problem, but we could start seeing it as a challenge instead of a problem.

 Thank you Blue View Divers for bringing this eco-concept for a dive centre in the world and creating awareness.
 Also, thank you Caroline for your time and providing me with all the information.